CAV Systems Incorporating Air Pollution Information from Traffic Congestion

 Project Abstract:

-Through CCAT center, CSU proposes to study air pollutants under different traffic congestion scenarios along selected freeways in Ohio.
-The study captures pollution intensities in different seasons of the year representing different atmospheric stabilities and concentration of pollutants as a function of hold up times and traffic densities.
+Through the CCAT center, CSU proposes to study air pollutants under different traffic congestion scenarios along selected freeways in Ohio.
+The study captures pollution intensities in different seasons of the year representing different atmospheric stabilities and concentration of criteria air pollutants and greenhouse gases as a function of hold-up times and traffic densities.
 Our prior work has determined typical hot spots in Ohio along freeways that are prone to high traffic densities and possible congestion.
-MOVES will be used to generate these scenarios to determine emissions from vehicles in a simulated traffic congestion scenario.
+MOVES will be used to generate these scenarios to determine emissions from vehicles in a simulated traffic congestion scenario across interstate intersections.
 ODOT traffic data will be used for these scenarios.
-Resulting air pollution from emissions will be determined using a dispersion model and compared with NAAQS.
-A model will be developed to assess severity of air pollution, which will be used to forecast air quality index for the congested areas on freeways.
-CAV technology will then be deployed to communicate the information to travelers on freeways on radio channels approaching congested areas.
+The resulting air pollutants and greenhouse gases from emissions will be determined using a dispersion model.
+Concentrations of the air pollutants will be compared with NAAQS.
+A model will be developed to assess the severity of air pollution and calibrated using emission measurements from the Engine Exhaust Analyzer.
+It will be used to forecast the air quality index for the congested areas (primarily interstate intersections) on freeways.
+CAV technology will then be deployed to communicate the information to travelers on freeways on radio channels approaching these congested areas.

 Institution(s): Central State University